opulo-inc/docs/docs/openpnp/ftp/1-installing-the-feeders/index.md

 2. Navigate to the `Job` tab in the top right.
   ![Job Tab](images/Job-tab.png)

-1. Click that "Add" Icon button to add a new board and select `New Board`.
-Save the board in the same directory as the job.
+3. Click that "Add" Icon button to add a new board and select `New Board`.
+Save the board in the same directory as the job, perhaps as `ftpPCB.board`
   ![Add a new board to the job](images/Add-new-board.png)

-1. Click on the newly-created board in the list to select it.
+4. Click on the newly-created board in the list to select it.
   ![Select the board to import the design](images/Select-board.png)

-1. Go to `File > Import Board > KiCAD .pos`
+5. Go to `File > Import Board > KiCAD .pos`
   ![Start importing the board](images/Import-board-file-menu.png)
-1. In the Import popup:
+6. In the Import popup:
        1. Select the `ftp-top.pos` file you downloaded earlier as the Top File
        2. Enable the `Assign Parts` checkbox.
        3. Enable the `Create Missing Parts` checkbox.